App-vNext/Polly/docs/strategies/index.md

 ```
 <!-- endSnippet -->

-- <xref:Polly.PredicateBuilder>, or <xref:Polly.PredicateBuilder`1>, is a utility API aimed at simplifying the configuration of predicates.

 The preceding sample:

 - Uses `HandleResult` to register predicate that determines whether the result should be handled or not.
 - Uses `Handle` to handle multiple exceptions types.

 > [!NOTE]
-> Compared to configuring the predicate manually, the approach using `PredicateBuilder` is slightly slower because each method call on this type registers a new predicate that needs to be invoked when evaluating the outcome of the execution.
+> When using `PredicateBuilder` instead of manually configuring the predicate, there is a minor performance impact.
+Each method call on `PredicateBuilder` registers a new predicate, which must be invoked when evaluating the outcome.